-She has worked nationally as a consultant with many organisations providing support and training development in areas such as project management, consultation skills development, professional practice, participatory practice and evaluation.
-She works with organisations of all sizes and across all sectors measuring impact & providing support on strategic development.
-She is passionate about developing evaluation, consultation and research that is stakeholder led and promotes development.
+Lesley is an experienced project manager with specialist knowledge of cross sector work and skills development and has worked nationally as a consultant with many organisations providing support and training development in areas such as project management, skills development, professional practice, participatory practice and evaluation.

 Rachel Hamer is a freelance project manager, producer, facilitator and folk singer.